Solirs/gettit/README.md

 # Gettit
 ## Gettit goes on vacation, never comes back.
-DUE TO REDDIT API CHANGES THIS WILL NO LONGER WORK AFTER JULY THE FIRST 2023.
+DUE TO REDDIT API CHANGES THIS WILL NO LONGER BE MAINTAINED AFTER JULY THE FIRST 2023.
-I will not add support for using your own API key and i will stop maintaining this because i dont want to encourage people to give reddit money or condone this change after this (even if using this would not really run the risk of being ratelimited).
+I will stop maintaining this because i dont want to encourage people to give reddit money or condone this change after this (even if using this would not really run the risk of being ratelimited).
 Writing this was fun and thanks everyone for your kind comments.
+Reddit has lost my respect as a platform and i will move on from this, anyone is obviously free to fork this if they want to.
 See you on another project!
 And if you use reddit consider trying out [Lemmy](https://join-lemmy.org/) (who knows i may write a similar tool for it one day).

 P.S: